ajrob/crud-exercise/README.md

 ```json-server --watch db.json```
 ```http-server .```

-- clone down the repo
+- fork the repo, then clone it from your profile
 - The GET request is already written for you pointing at the JSON Server
 - There are already HTML elements to handle the creation and update of articles
 - Finish creating the methods on the articles service to handle DELETE, PUT, and POST